opsworks-co/vector-eks-s3-opensearch/README.md

 # Documentation

+# This repository is discontinued, further work at https://github.com/Perun-Engineering/vector-eks-s3-opensearch

 ## Description and Architecture

 This module was created to simplify configuring logging collecting and aggregation using [Vector](https://github.com/vectordotdev/vector) with intermediate cache in AWS S3 and final destination in AWS OpenSearch (former ElasticSearch).